blacklightcms/recurly/README.md

 ```

 ### Pagination
+Any function named `List()` or `List*()` is a pagination function.
+They all return a pager which standardizes how pagination works.

-Pagination of any item always works the same way.
-Here is an example of how to paginate accounts.
+In those cases, pagination always works the same way.
+Here is an example of how to paginate accounts:

 ```go
 // Initialize a pager with any pagination options needed.